-- Surveys are likely only to provide a measure of the discrimination thas limited, and continues to limit, sports opportunities for women girls.
-Courts have recognized that interest cannot be measured apart from opportunity; women's interests in sports have been artificially limited by discrimination to which they have been subjected, and women's interests grown as Title IX has opened new sports participation opportunities for the a result, basing women's future opportunities on their responses to survey measure their prior lack of exposure will only perpetuate the cycle of discrimination. - The new "Clarification" conflicts with a key purpose of Title IX-to encourage women's interest in sports and eliminate stereotypes th discourage them from participating.
-The new "Clarification" is particu damaging for students in high school, where female students are likely to had few or no sports opportunities that would inform their responses to ar interest survey, and where students should be encouraged to try many dif sports, not have their future opportunities limited by what they might hav experienced or be interested in at that time. - The new "Clarification" allows schools to restrict their surveys to enrolled and admitted students, thereby permitting schools to evace their legal obligation to measure interest broadly.
-The "Clarification" ignores the reality that students interested in a sport not offered by a schoulikely to attend that school.
-By not requiring schools to evaluate interest exists beyond their own campuses-such as in high school, community, and recreational programs in the areas from which a school typically draws its students-the new policy allows schools to evade their legal obligation to lo broadly for interest in certain sports by women.
-Instead, the policy rewarc schools with a presumption of compliance for wearing blinders-that is, for restricting their sports offerings and then claiming that they are satisfying interests of those who are content with those restricted offerings. - The survey methodology authorized under the new "Clarification" i flawed and inconsistent with the requirements of prior Department policy.
+- Surveys are likely only to provide a measure of the discrimination (has limited, and continues to limit, sports opportunities for women girls.
+Courts have recognized that interest cannot be measured apart from opportunity4; women's interests in sports have been artificially limited by discrimination to which they have been subjected, and women's interests grown as Title IX has opened new sports participation opportunities for the a result, basing women's future opportunities on their responses to survey measure their prior lack of exposure will only perpetuate the cycle of discrimination. - The new "Clarification" conflicts with a key purpose of Title IX-to encourage women's interest in sports and eliminate stereotypes the discourage them from participating.
+The new "Clarification" is particulal damaging for students in high school, where female students are likely to had few or no sports opportunities that would inform their responses to are interest survey, and where students should be encouraged to try many differents, not have their future opportunities limited by what they might have experienced or be interested in at that time. - The new "Clarification" allows schools to restrict their surveys to enrolled and admitted students, thereby permitting schools to evad their legal obligation to measure interest broadly.
+The "Clarification" ignores the reality that students interested in a sport not offered by a schounlikely to attend that school.
+By not requiring schools to evaluate interest exists beyond their own campuses-such as in high school, community, and recreational programs in the areas from which a school typically draws its students-the new policy allows schools to evade their legal obligation to lobroadly for interest in certain sports by women.
+Instead, the policy reward schools with a presumption of compliance for wearing blinders-that is, for restricting their sports offerings and then claiming that they are satisfying interests of those who are content with those restricted offerings. - The survey methodology authorized under the new "Clarification" i flawed and inconsistent with the requirements of prior Department policy.
 For example: - Schools may e-mail the survey to all female students and inte a lack of response as evidence of lack of interest.
-Given the notoriously low response rates to surveys in general, let alone to an sent via email, this authorization will allow schools to avoid adding r opportunities for women even where interest does in fact exist on ca - Schools may presume that young women's self-assessment o of ability to compete at the varsity level reflects an actual lac ability.
-Young women who have played sports at the club level, or t have played sports other than the particular ones being considered f varsity status, may well have the ability to compete at a varsity leve the sport at issue.
+Given the notoriously low response rates to surveys in general, let alone to an sent via email, this authorization will allow schools to avoid adding opportunities for women even where interest does in fact exist on care - Schools may presume that young women's self-assessment or of ability to compete at the varsity level reflects an actual lace ability.
+Young women who have played sports at the club level, or that have played sports other than the particular ones being considered for varsity status, may well have the ability to compete at a varsity level the sport at issue.
 Tennis players, for example, may also be able to squash, and many female athletes can become expert rowers.
-But u the new "Clarification"-and contrary to the Department's prior policischools are relieved of any obligation to seek the opinions of coache other experts on this issue.
+But up the new "Clarification"-and contrary to the Department's prior policies schools are relieved of any obligation to seek the opinions of coaches.